veronicie/alpha-blog/README.md

 -----------

-Create category
+Integration test for invalid category

 Summary of changes:

-- Added create category integration test to test for the whole business process of creating a category (all steps involved up until this point).
+- Added integration test to test for invalid submissions made during the category creation process.
-    Run: rails generate integration_test create_category

-- Added some code to the show action/view to make the test pass.